Risk E. Rat's Pizza and Amusement Center: Viewers

-In its original American broadcast, "Risk E. Rat's Pizza and Amusement Center" was seen by an estimated 0.232 million household viewers and gained a 0.09 ratings share among adults aged 18–49, according to Nielsen Media Research.
+In its original American broadcast, "Risk E. Rat's Pizza & Amusement Center" was seen by an estimated 0.232 million household viewers and gained a 0.09 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This means that 0.09 percent of all households with televisions watched the episode.
 This was a 13% decrease in viewership from the previous episode, which was watched by 0.268 million viewers with a 0.13 in the 18-49 demographics.

 Critical reviews

-"Risk E. Rat's Pizza and Amusement Center" received mostly positive reviews from critics.
+"Risk E. Rat's Pizza & Amusement Center" received mostly positive reviews from critics.
 Ray Flook of Bleeding Cool wrote, "you know that 'Risk E. Rat's Pizza & Amusement Center' has all of the makings of a truly & wonderfully inappropriate gem.
 They had me hooked with The Gang finding their old 'Chuck E. Cheese'-like stomping grounds becoming a little too soft and safe for their liking."

 Jerrica Tisdale of Telltale TV gave the episode a 3.5 star rating out of 5 rating and wrote, "It's Always Sunny in Philadelphia is at its best when its humor matches its level of intelligent commentary.
 'Risk E. Rat’s Pizza and Amusement Center' seems to sacrifice some comedy in honor of the punchy commentary."
 Michael Boyle of /Film wrote, "This latest 'Risk E Rat's' episode follows along the gang's time-honored tradition of willful delusion.
 Its conclusion, with the gang inadvertently traumatizing the kids and then refusing to take responsibility for it, only confirms that this tradition's not going to end any time soon.
 Every main character here has had a terrible childhood, but that's never going to stop them from remembering it fondly."

 Rendy Jones of Paste wrote, "The gang's havoc in the restaurant is a direct mirror of its product-of-its-time offensive humor during its early years — using ableist slurs, doing racist accents, etc. — and exploring how their values have changed.
 Or, at the very least, what these characters can comprehend.
 It's typical Sunny-styled provocativeness that's also extremely funny."
 Ross Bonaime of Collider wrote, "That sort of toxic nostalgia and the breaking down of how the 'things used to be better in my day' mentality is a great example of It's Always Sunny commenting on our current society in a fun way that also manages to be prescient."